Filimon Săteanu: Biography

+Legacy

-The decision to shoot Săteanu was taken by the NKVD bureau in Tiraspol, on October 20, 1937, at the height of the Great Purge.
-He was executed at an unspecified date shortly after, part of a literary purge that also included Lehtțir (on October 10), Pavel Chioru (on October 11), Milev (on October 13), Cabac and Ion Corcin-Corcinschi (both on November 26); Teodor Malai was similarly shot as a Romanian nationalist, in October 1938.
-The group was tacitly rehabilitated over the next decades, when the MASSR was absorbed into the larger Moldavian Soviet Socialist Republic (comprising Soviet-occupied Bessarabia).
+The group of executed writers was tacitly rehabilitated over the next decades, when the MASSR was absorbed into the larger Moldavian Soviet Socialist Republic (comprising a majority of Soviet-occupied Bessarabia).
 As historian Iurie Colesnic indicates, discussing the writers' deaths was viewed as an embarrassment in Soviet historiography.
 For this reason, the 1974 Moldovan anthology, Cîntăreți ai primelor cincinale ("Poets of the First Five-year Plans"), falsified data on Săteanu, Cabac, and the others, making it seem like they had died during World War II; Săteanu's death was presented as having taken place in 1943.
+In June 1989, at the height of the Perestroika, the official paper Sovetskaya Moldavia hosted a historical review of Latinization and its quashing by Stalinism.
+Signed by scholars Anatol Moraru, Nicolae Movileanu, and Ion Șișcanu, it explicitly included Săteanu on a list of Purge-era killings.

-Remembrance of Săteanu's life as a Romanian poet is cultivated in post-Soviet Moldova, while Moldavian identitarianism finds expression in the breakaway region of Transnistria, roughly coterminous with the old MASSR.
-A collection put out in 2005 by the Shevchenko University of Tiraspol, titled Фечорий плаюлуй нистрян ("Sons of the Dniester Homeland"), was supposed to include Săteanu—but "regretfully, [his] works were not reprinted", and could not be located in the original anywhere in Transnistria.
+Remembrance of Săteanu's life as a Romanian poet is cultivated in post-Soviet Moldova.
+In July 2022, he had his name inscribed on a votive cross in Chișinău, alongside Cabac, Chioru, Lehtțir, Milev, and 28 other writers, described therein as "massacred or deported by the diabolical communist-Stalinist regime."
+Moldavian identitarianism finds expression in the breakaway region of Transnistria, somewhat coterminous with the old MASSR; it also upholds Săteanu as a literary model.
+A collection put out in 2005 by the Shevchenko University of Tiraspol, titled Фечорий плаюлуй нистрян ("Sons of the Dniester Homeland"), was supposed to include him—but "regretfully, [his] works were not reprinted", and could not be located in the original anywhere in Transnistria.